The Alligator People (1959) starring Beverly Garland, Richard Crane, Lon Chaney Jr.

 Hair of the dog …

-Clearly, the doctor is racked with guilt, and trying to fix what went wrong.
+Clearly, the doctor is racked with guilt.
+He’s trying to fix what went wrong.
 But Paul is impatient and wants to look human and be reunited with his wife.
 And the drunken Manon wants his revenge …

 Cast of characters in The Alligator People

-- Joyce Webster (Beverly Garland, D.O.A., The Neanderthal Man, My Three Sons).
+- Joyce Webster (Beverly Garland, Twice Told Tales., The Neanderthal Man, My Three Sons).
 The protagonist of the story, who is looking for her missing husband.
 She’s very likable, determined, and indomitable.
 A very sympathetic character.

 - Paul Webster (Richard Crane, Mysterious Island, Rocky Jones Space Ranger).
 Joyce’s husband, who disappears on their wedding night after receiving a telegram.
 After she eventually tracks him down, he stays in the shadows … and loves and protects her from a distance.